 - The original message must still be unread and the recipient must open the Recall message before the original message.

 You might be lucky and the recipient has the option “Automatically process meeting requests and responses to meeting requests and polls” enabled.
 In that case, the original message and the recall message could arrive when the user is working in another application with Outlook running in the background and the recall/replace could happen unnoticed (aside from the 2 or 3 New Mail Notifications and only seeing 1 or no new message).

 Note: There are still some other specific scenarios for which the recall will fail.
-You also won’t be able to recall the message when it was sent from a Delegate or Shared Mailbox.
+For instance; You also won’t be able to recall the message when it was sent from a Delegate or Shared Mailbox.
 It has to be the primary Exchange mailbox of your Exchange account.